Installation#

 Note

-Step 2: Install the Python extension for VS Code#
+Step 2: Install miniconda and VS Code#

-Step 3: Get the course software and exercises#
+Step 3: Download the exercises#

 Warning

-You can download the folder as a zip-file:
+Download the course toolbox as a zip-file:

-You should end up with a folder called: 02465students containing the source code.
+After these steps you should end up with a folder called: 02465students containing the source code.

 • Start a new terminal using Terminal ‣ New Terminal